CakeBnut1996/spatial-clustering/README.md

-# Link Classification Based on Spatial Patterns
+# Road Segments Classification Based on Spatial Patterns

 Brief description: Customize distance matrix based on road adjacency, daily speed profiles (using dynamic time warping), and geolocations to cluster road networks in order to develop different models to predict future speeds

+Data source: INRIX (not included in the data)

 Objective
 - To group links whose have similar traffic patterns together.